Edward Southwell, 20th Baron de Clifford: Early life

 Southwell was born on 6 June 1738 as the only son and heir of Lady Katherine Watson and Edward Southwell Jr. (1705–1755).
 His father and grandfather had both served as Principal Secretary of State for Ireland.

 His paternal grandparents were Edward Southwell (son of Sir Robert Southwell) and Elizabeth Cromwell, 8th Baroness Cromwell.
 His maternal grandparents were Edward Watson, Viscount Sondes and Lady Katherine Tufton, eldest daughter and coheiress of Thomas Tufton, 6th Earl of Thanet and 18th Baron de Clifford.
 His uncle was Thomas Watson, 3rd Earl of Rockingham.

 He was educated at Westminster School and Pembroke College, Cambridge.
 Upon the death of his father in 1755, he inherited the Kings Weston estate near Bristol.

 Career

-Southwell was elected to the British House of Commons as Member of Parliament for Bridgwater on 28 March 1761, sitting until 1763.
+Southwell was elected to the British House of Commons as a Whig Member of Parliament for Bridgwater on 28 March 1761, sitting until 1763.
 On 23 November 1763, he was returned for Gloucestershire, sitting until 1776.
 He also represented Kinsale in the Irish House of Commons from May 1761 to 1768.

 On 17 April 1776, the abeyance of the Barony of Clifford was terminated in his favour, and he entered the British House of Lords as 20th Baron de Clifford.
 The Barony was previously held by Margaret Coke, Countess of Leicester (his maternal grandmother's youngest sister), who died on 28 February 1775.
 He himself died eleven months later.